deepaksood619/deepaksood619.github.io/docs/management/business/business-terms.md

 # Business Terms

+### Operating Models

-COCO - Company Owned Company Operated
+#### COCO - Company Owned Company Operated

-COPO - Company Owned Partner Operated
+#### COPO - Company Owned Partner Operated

+#### FOCO Model - Franchise Owned Company Operated

+The initial setup cost is born by the investor (franchise) in the FOCO model.
+And operations are managed by the Brand.
+The running cost (operations) is borne by the Brand.
+So, the franchisee gets a minimum guarantee or percentage of revenue earned in return.
+Here, the franchise investor is the owner of the business, and the company will be responsible for operating it and taking care of all the things necessary to run an outlet.
+The company will also have to give a fixed percentage of profit shares to the owner of the franchise.

 ### GMV - Gross Merchandise Value